Streaming Joint Speech Recognition and Disfluency Detection: Experimental evaluations

 We built a streaming Transformer model for joint ASR and disfluency detection, which consisted of a 12-layer encoder and a 6-layer decoder using ESPnet \cite{Watanabe18-ESPnet}.
 The encoder was based on contextual block processing \cite{Tsunoo19-TACBP} with 1,600 ms block size and 640 ms shift.
 The model was jointly trained and decoded with CTC of weight $0.3$.
 During decoding, beam search of width $5$ was applied.
 We also built an end-to-end disfluency removal model \cite{Jamshid20-ESRDR} in Fig. \ref{fig:related} (b), with the same architecture.
 ASR was done in a wordpiece unit of size 30,522 on Switchboard and a character unit of size 3,261 on CSJ.

-As a pipeline approach in Fig. \ref{fig:related} (a), we prepared BERT with ``Transformers'' library \footnote{\url{https://huggingface.co/models}}, \url{bert-base-uncased} for Switchboard and \url{cl-tohoku/bert-base-japanese-char-v2} for CSJ.
+As a pipeline approach in Fig. \ref{fig:related} (a), we prepared BERT with ``Transformers'' library \footnote{https://huggingface.co/models}, \url{bert-base-uncased} for Switchboard and \url{cl-tohoku/bert-base-japanese-char-v2} for CSJ.
 We fine-tuned them on text with disfluency labels.
 For streaming disfluency detection, we fine-tuned BERT on all the prefixes \cite{Rocholl21-DDUD, Chen22-TBW}, as noted in Section \ref{sec:related-disfluency}.
 For ASR on Switchboard, we use the same tokenizer as BERT to make a fair comparison.

 We evaluated disfluency detection with ASR in terms of both accuracy and latency.
 As an accuracy metric, we defined the disfluency removed word error rate (DR-WER).
 We calculated WER on only fluent words, where hypotheses after removing disfluencies were compared with references without disfluencies.
 While most previous studies in this field have reported F1 scores on the reference transcripts, we reported the performance on ASR results, where F1 scores could not be calculated straightforwardly.
 We calculated F1 scores by aligning hypotheses with the references as ``aligned'' F1 score \footnote{Token inserted or deleted parts do not contribute to the F1 calculation.}.
 However, it was affected by alignment mismatch, and it was difficult to say which was a disfluent part in the erroneously recognized text.
 Therefore, we regards the DR-WER as the target metric for accuracy, while aligned F1 scores as an auxiliary metric.
 As a latency metric, we calculated the token-level latency, i.e., the elapsed time from the acoustic boundary of a token to disfluency detection of the token, as noted in \cite{Inaguma21-AKD}.
 The boundary was obtained from CTC segmentation \cite{Kurzinger20-CTCSeg}.
 Latency calculation was conducted in teacher-forced decoding (beam width was $1$) \cite{Inaguma21-AKD}.